dima853/aes_c/README.md

-# AES Implementation in C
+# AES-GCM Implementation in C

 This repository contains a C implementation of the Advanced Encryption Standard (AES) algorithm.
 The code is designed to be relatively easy to understand, with clear comments and structure.